Upcoming events

 About Tina:

-Diversity and Inclusion Chair Tina Regan has been in the Junior League for two years, currently living in Flint.
+Tina Regan has been in the Junior League for 3 years, currently living in Flint.
 She is a Marketing Communications Specialist and loves reading, sewing and crafting.
 Tina’s favorite color is red and her favorite food is pizza and has a cat named Mittens.

 Why the Junior League?